xbeast2/BonsaiTrees/README.md

 Reduces the time it takes for a bonsai to fully grow.
 The higher the upgrade level the faster the growth.

+### Batteries

+Speeds up the growth of the tree by consuming Forge Energy from the upgrade item.

 ## Configuration

 ### Clientside options